funengineering/funengineering.github.io/_posts/2025-02-18-01-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 # RPi-based temperature and humidity logger for Shelly HT (Overview)

 ## Record and visualize your temperature/humidity data for free &ndash; locally (no cloud required)
 This Raspberry Pi based data logger allows you to record and visualize the temperature and humidity data measured by your [Shelly H&T sensors](https://www.shelly.com/de/products/shelly-h-t-gen3-matte-white).
-This sensor can provide its measured data using the MQTT protocol.
-This article describes how to set up a Raspberry Pi to record and visualize the recorded temperature and humidity data continuously.
-It also shows the correct settings that make the sensor(s) aware of the logger.
-The solution is based on Mosquitto and Node-RED.
+These sensors provide their measured data using the MQTT protocol.
+This article describes how to set up a Raspberry Pi to receive this data, to store it in a database and to visualize it.
+It also shows the correct settings for the sensors, enabling them to send their data to your RPi.

 ## What you need
 To follow these instructions, you should have the following material available
 - a Raspberry Pi, the corresponding power supply and MicroSD card<br>(in my case, it is a Raspberry Pi Model B V1.2)
 - at least one Shelly H&T sensor
-- during the installation: access to the (headless) RPi via SSH (e. g. from a laptop or desktop computer)
+- access to the (headless) RPi via SSH and with a web browser (e. g. from a laptop or desktop computer in the same network)

 ## How it works
 By following these instructions, you will be installing these software components on your RPi: